 AIS recognizes the unique human needs of diverse individuals.
-We acknowledge that trauma is injury to the Spirit and believe it is the root cause of self-medication and self-harm.
+You may agree that that trauma is injury to the Spirit and believe it is the root cause of self-medication and self-harm.

 Our healing model of care centers on enriching the meaning and quality of tenants’ lives by encouraging them to realize their spiritual potential.

-We provide tenants with counselling in a non-judgmental, healing and genuine manner.
-We also help them to explore the spiritual significance of trauma through reflection on inner and outer resources for strength and coping.
+Donors provide tenants with counselling in a non-judgmental, healing and genuine manner.
+Your support also helps them to explore the spiritual significance of trauma through reflection on inner and outer resources for strength and coping.

 Trauma and Homelessness Workgroup